AbhishekVel/ez-query/README.md

 Ez_query makes the process of retrieving your table schemas extremely simple and allows you to do this all in the terminal.

+Note: your table schemas will be inputted into OpenAI's ChatGPT, which stores all data.
+Do not use if this is a concern.

 ## Installation